Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Introduction

-with Dirichlet boundary conditions, rough driving signals $z^{(k)} \in C([0,T];\R)$ and with $f_k \in C^\infty(\bar\mcO)$.
+with $1<m<\infty$, homogeneous Dirichlet boundary conditions, rough driving signals $z^{(k)} \in C([0,T];\R)$ and with $f_k \in C^\infty (\bar\mcO)$.
 We assume the number of signals $N$ to be finite and high regularity for $f_k$ for simplicity only.
-In fact, most of the proofs only require $\sum_{k=1}^\infty f_k(\xi)z_t^{k} \in C([0,T];C^2(\bar\mcO))$.
-The stochastic Stratonovich integral occurring in \eqref{eqn:rough_PDE} is informal, the rigorous justification of this notation is part of our results.
+In fact, most of the proofs only require $\sum_{k=1}^\infty f_k(\xi)z_t^{k} \in C([0,T];C^2(\bar \mcO ))$.
+The stochastic Stratonovich integral occurring in \eqref {eqnroughPDE} is informal, and the rigorous justification of this notation is part of our results.
 The resulting stochastic flow is proven to be an RDS $\vp$ on $L^1(\mcO)$ which is continuous in the initial condition and in time.
-Generalizing the notion of quasi-continuity of RDS we show that $\vp$ is quasi-weakly-continuous on $L^p(\mcO)$ for all $p \in [1,\infty)$ and quasi-weakly$^*$-continuous on $L^\infty(\mcO)$.
-Moreover, we prove the existence of an absorbing random set $F \subseteq X$ which even is bounded in $L^\infty(\mcO)$, as well as asymptotic compactness of $\vp$ on each $L^p(\mcO)$, $p \in [1,\infty]$ (requiring a uniform convexity condition for $\mcO$ if $p = \infty$).
-Generalizing an existence result for random attractors of quasi-continuous RDS we deduce the existence of a random attractor $A$ for $\vp$ (as an RDS on $L^1(\mcO)$), which is compact and attracting in each $L^p(\mcO)$ with $p \in [1,\infty]$.
+Generalizing the notion of quasi-continuity of RDS we show that $\vp$ is quasi-weakly-continuous on $L^p(\mcO)$ for all $p \in[1,\infty)$ and quasi-weakly$^*$-continuous on $L^\infty(\mcO)$.
+Moreover, we prove the existence of an absorbing random set $F \subseteq X$ which even is bounded in $L^\infty(\mcO)$, as well as asymptotic compactness of $\vp$ on each $L^p(\mcO)$, $p \in[1,\infty]$ (requiring a uniform convexity condition for $\mcO$ if $p = \infty$).
+Generalizing an existence result for random attractors of quasi-continuous RDS, we deduce the existence of a random attractor $A$ for $\vp$ [as an RDS on $L^1(\mcO)$], which is compact and attracting in each $L^p(\mcO)$ with $p \in[1,\infty]$.
+For \textit{semilinear} SPDE with linear multiplicative space--time noise, a construction of stochastic flows and invariant manifolds can be found in \cite{MZZ08}.